Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Is Melbourne tap water safe to drink in 2026?

 Yes.
-Melbourne tap water meets the Australian Drinking Water Guidelines and is safe to drink by regulatory standards.
-However, it does contain treatment chemicals such as chlorine or chloramine, fluoride, and potentially trace levels of heavy metals and disinfection byproducts.
-“Safe” means it meets minimum standards, but filtered water removes these residual chemicals for better taste and quality.
+It meets the Australian Drinking Water Guidelines and is safe by regulatory standards.
+It does contain treatment chemicals (chlorine or chloramine), fluoride and potentially trace heavy metals and disinfection byproducts.
+“Safe” means it meets minimum standards; filtered water removes these residuals for better taste and quality.

 Does Melbourne water contain chloramine?

-Some areas of Melbourne receive water treated with chloramine rather than chlorine.
-Chloramine is used primarily in the western suburbs supplied by Greater Western Water, covering Tarneit, Werribee, Point Cook, Truganina, Melton, and surrounding areas.
-Chloramine has a noticeable taste and is harder to remove than chlorine.
-Standard jug filters may not be effective against it.
-A whole-house filter with composite carbon or a reverse osmosis system can remove chloramine.
+Some areas do – primarily the western suburbs supplied by Greater Western Water (Tarneit, Werribee, Point Cook, Truganina, Melton and surrounds).
+Chloramine is harder to remove than chlorine; standard jug filters may not handle it.
+A whole-house filter with composite carbon, or a reverse osmosis system, can remove it.

 Is there lead in Melbourne tap water?

-Melbourne’s treated water does not contain lead when it leaves the treatment plant.
-However, homes built before 1989 may have lead solder in the pipe joints, and older brass taps and fittings can contain lead that leaches into the water.
-This is most common in inner Melbourne suburbs with older housing stock, such as Preston, Coburg, Northcote, Brunswick, Essendon, Footscray, and Fitzroy.
-A water filter rated for lead reduction is recommended if your home was built before 1989.
+Not when it leaves the treatment plant.
+But homes built before 1989 may have lead solder in pipe joints, and older brass taps and fittings can leach lead into standing water – most common in inner suburbs with older housing such as Preston, Coburg, Northcote, Brunswick, Essendon and Footscray.
+A filter rated for lead reduction is recommended for pre-1989 homes.

 Why does my Melbourne tap water taste or smell like chlorine?